-- 1. Town participation in the Dane County TDR Program is established through Section 15.15 of the Town Land Division and Planning Code and Sections 10.304 and 10.305 of the Dane County Zoning Ordinance.
-These County zoning ordinance sections have procedures for implementing the Town's TDR program, beyond those listed below. - 2.
+- 1. Town participation in the Dane County TDR Program is established through Section 15.15 of the Town Land Division and Planning Code and Sections 10.304 and 10.305 of the Da zoning ordinance sections have procedures for implementing the Town's TDR program, beyond those listed below. - 2.
 The Town maintains a list of owners interested in selling RDUs under the TDR program.
-To be included on that list, an interested property owner should contact the Town Clerk, indicating the number of RDUs he/she would potentially be interested in selling/transferring from the property.
-That number will be subject to confirmation by a density study performed by Dane County, based on remaining RDUs on the land. - 3.
-Lands within each TDR Receiving Area will require rezoning to a rural homes or residential underlying zoning district, along with a TDR-R Receiving Area Overlay Zoning District.
-In an effort to facilitate use of the TDR program, the Town and County in 2011 completed a blanket rezone of numerous areas within the planned Agricultural Preservation Area to the TDR-S Sending Area Overlay Zoning District.
-If, however, the TDR Sending Area parcel was not among those rezoned to TDR-S in 2011, the Sending Area parcel would need to be zoned into the TDR-S district. - 4.
-Prior to each rezoning and land division/subdivision application associated with a TDR transaction, the Town encourages the Receiving Area developer to first secure an option to purchase (or another legally recognized tool) to enable the future purchase of RDUs from a Sending Area owner.
-The developer is encouraged not to complete the final transaction to acquire RDUs at this time, in the event that not all required development approvals can be secured after this time for whatever reason. - 5.
-To assure that the conveyance of RDUs is properly tracked on each Sending Area property, RDUs are in fact conveyed, and the sending area property is restricted, a "TDR Agricultural Conservation Easement" ("TDR Easement") shall be executed and recorded over the Sending Area property each time an RDU is sold or transferred under the TDR program.
-The TDR Easement must meet, at a minimum, all of the requirements of Sections 10.004(153) and 10.304(4)(b)) of the Dane County Zoning Ordinance. - 6.
+To be included on that list, an interested property owner should contact the Town Clerk potentially be interested in selling/transferring from the property.
+That number will be subject to confirmation by a density study performed by Dane County, based on remaining - 3.
+Lands within each TDR Receiving Area will require rezoning to a rural homes or residential underlying zoning district, along with a TDR-R Receiving Area Overlay Zoning District. the Town and County in 2011 completed a blanket rezone of numerous areas within the planned Agricultural Preservation Area to the TDR-S Sending Area Overlay Zoning District not among those rezoned to TDR-S in 2011, the Sending Area parcel would need to be zoned into the TDR-S district. - 4.
+Prior to each rezoning and land division/subdivision application associated with a TDR transaction, the Town encourages the Receiving Area developer to first secure an option to enable the future purchase of RDUs from a Sending Area owner.
+The developer is encouraged not to complete the final transaction to acquire RDUs at this time, in the event that secured after this time for whatever reason. - 5.
+To assure that the conveyance of RDUs is properly tracked on each Sending Area property, RDUs are in fact conveyed, and the sending area property is restricted, a "TDR Agricu shall be executed and recorded over the Sending Area property each time an RDU is sold or transferred under the TDR program.
+The TDR Easement must meet, at a minimum, a 10.304(4)(b)) of the Dane County Zoning Ordinance. - 6.
 To note the use of RDUs within the Receiving Area, a "TDR Notice Document" shall be recorded against all new lots in the Receiving Area.
-The TDR Notice Document must, at a minimum, meet all of the requirements of Sections 10.004(110) and 10.305(5)(c) of the Dane County Zoning Ordinance.
-It may also indicate remainder housing units, if any, as provided in Section 5 of the "TDR Receiving Areas" section of this Figure 3. - 7.
-County zoning approval will become effective and the subdivision plat or CSM may be recorded only after evidence is provided to the Town and the Dane County Zoning Administrator that the required TDR Easement is recorded against the Sending Area parcel(s).
-Also, before obtaining zoning and building permits for new development in the Receiving Area, the developer must provide all of the following to the Town and to the Dane County Zoning Administrator: - a.
+The TDR Notice Document must, at Sections 10.004(110) and 10.305(5)(c) of the Dane County Zoning Ordinance.
+It may also indicate remainder housing units, if any, as provided in Section 5 of the "TDR Receiving Area". - 7.
+County zoning approval will become effective and the subdivision plat or CSM may be recorded only after evidence is provided to the Town and the Dane County Zoning Administrecorded against the Sending Area parcel(s).
+Also, before obtaining zoning and building permits for new development in the Receiving Area, the developer must provide all of the f Zoning Administrator: - a.
 Recorded TDR Notice Document on the affected Receiving Area lot. - b.
-A letter or minutes from the Town of Cottage Grove Plan Commission indicating that the TDR transaction is consistent with transfer ratios, siting criteria, and all other applicable policies of the Town of Cottage Grove Comprehensive Plan and applicable ordinances. - c.
-A letter from the Dane County Department of Planning and Development, Planning Division indicating that the TDR transaction is consistent with the Dane County Comprehensive Plan and Zoning Ordinance.
+A letter or minutes from the Town of Cottage Grove Plan Commission indicating that the TDR transaction is consistent with transfer ratios, siting criteria, and all other ap Comprehensive Plan and applicable ordinances. - c.
+A letter from the Dane County Department of Planning and Development, Planning Division indicating that the TDR transaction is consistent with the Dane County Complexity